Interchange (road): History

-The concept of the controlled-access highway developed in the 1920s and 1930s in Italy, Germany, the United States and Canada.
+The concept of the controlled-access highway developed in the 1920s and 1930s in Italy, Germany, the United States, and Canada.
 Initially, these roads featured at-grade intersections along their length.
 Interchanges were developed to provide access between these new highways and heavily-travelled surface streets.
-The Bronx River Parkway was the first road to feature grade-separations.
+The Bronx River Parkway and Long Island Motor Parkway were the first roads to feature grade-separations.